justinxhan/ECEC247-Final-Project/README.md

 CNN_over_time and CNNLSTM_over_time are variations that show the performance of the respective neural networks over time.

+The other files are supplementary code to help the main files run.

 EEG data for this code can be found at the BCI Competition link here: https://www.bbci.de/competition/iv/